-Visual Arts in the Classroom: Art This course is designed to help prospective teachers to promote child growth and development in the classroom through creative activities.
+Visual Arts in the Classroom: Art This course is designed to help prospective

 (Also listed as NSCAD EDAR 5050 - This course is offered by the Nova Scotia College of Art and Design)

-Secondary Art Methods I

-This course examines theories and methods of teaching in the secondary school context.
+Secondary Art Methods I 0.5 unit This course examines theories and methods of teaching in the secondary school context.
 It undertakes to develop the understanding, attitudes, and skills required to plan, prepare, and deliver positive art learning experiences to adolescents.
 (Also listed as NSCAD EDAR 5610 - This course is offered by the Nova Scotia College of Art and Design)